 Shiva became lost in an unending tandav dance of destruction and the band roamed the globe, decapitating the King and slaughtering his entourage.Shiva’s fury disturbed his fellow Gods, who implores Lord Vishnu, the preserver, to help.
 Vishnu brought Sati’s spirit back to earth, reincarnating her as Parvati, the Goddess of devotion.
 Parvati sought out Shiva, purifying herself by meditating naked in the harsh outdoors and eventually finding him in the forest.

-It is said that Parvati first sung the raga as they wandered in the mountains, naming it Mal-Kaushik (he who wears serpents like garlands) after a prominent depiction of Shiva.
+It is said that Parvati first sung the raag as they wandered in the mountains, naming it Mal-Kaushik (he who wears serpents like garlands) after a prominent depiction of Shiva.
 The music calmed his mind, succeeding where all else had failed.
 Soon after the couple became husband and wife, Shiva took mercy on his vanquished foes, resurrecting those who had been slain and even reinstating the King to his throne (although he replaced his severed head with that of a goat).

-Historians theorise that the raga may have been named through some possible combination of Malavas, an ancient Punjabi tribe, and kaisiki, a microtonal variant of Nishad (the 7th scale degree).
+Historians theorise that the raag may have been named through some possible combination of Malavas, an ancient Punjabi tribe, and kaisiki, a microtonal variant of Nishad (the 7th scale degree).
 But either way, Malkauns is inseparable from its darkly mythic reputation.

 Many musicians still fear its supernatural powers.
-Some believe it can attract evil spirits if not handled correctly, as if the shadows of Shiva’s tandav dance are buried within the raga, waiting to escape.
-It is said that if one is not in a serious mood, then one should not play or sing Malkauns, extra care must be taken with this raga.
+Some believe it can attract evil spirits if not handled correctly, as if the shadows of Shiva’s tandav dance are buried within the raag, waiting to escape.
+It is said that if one is not in a serious mood, then one should not play or sing Raag Malkauns, extra care must be taken with this raga.

 Art of the past : Raag Malkauns Miniature

-The painting is part of a ragamala (garland of ragas), a series of miniature paintings that visually depict a raga, accompanied by a poetic inscription which invokes its mood, thereby bringing art, music and poetry together.
+The painting is part of a ragamala (garland of ragas), a series of miniature paintings that visually depict a raag, accompanied by a poetic inscription which invokes its mood, thereby bringing art, music and poetry together.
 It uses a reverse perspective, where objects that are further away are bigger and the vanishing point—where converging lines in a work meet—lies where the viewer is, not inside the painting.
 This has the welcome effect of making us participants in the unfolding scene.

 On closer inspection, the colours dazzle, especially the luminous Indian yellow—believed to have been made with the urine of cows fed on mango leaves.
 The detail in the limited space is astonishing, from the short patterned lines that form the tree leaves to the rich floral pattern on sarees.

 Similar ambiguities are found in other Malkauns’ classical Ragamala paintings, mediaeval artworks which depict ragas as characters, colours and shapes.
-Art historian Klaus Ebeling describes Malkauns as “generally the most difficult to identify among all the ragas”.
+Art historian Klaus Ebeling describes Raag Malkauns as “generally the most difficult to identify among all the ragas”.
 It can take many forms- a meditating yogi, a passionate lover, a nobleman intoxicating himself with betel nut, and a warrior-king holding a severed head while listening to distant music.
 These disparate figures may at first glance seem to have little in common, but they all share an immediate contact with some other realm, bridging two worlds with a charged stillness.

-Traits of the Raga
+Traits of the Raag

-Malkauns is a deceptive raga, balancing structural simplicity with unfamiliar tension.
+Malkauns is a deceptive raag, balancing structural simplicity with unfamiliar tension.
 Traditionally, it is associated with Veer Rasa (the essence of courage), a quality imbued with acceptance, determination and the absence of infatuation.
 Traditions in Indian Classical Music ascribes Veer Rasa as not Veer Rasa of the battlefield but a sense of conquering the self and reaching a state of inner satisfaction.
 If there is heroism here then it is that of the post-battlefield return to camp, filled with relief, longing and mourning.

 Musicians describe Malkauns solemnly, as if they must sacrifice part of themselves to fully learn it.
 The gods of its origin myth were renowned for their severe feats of self-discipline, renouncing civilization and withdrawing to nature.
-So to some, the raga is a call towards ascetic isolation.
+So to some, the raag is a call towards ascetic isolation.
 But to others, the mythic signifiers point the other way.
 After all, Parvati used it to ground Shiva’s mind, helping him to re-engage with reality rather than to continue running from his grief.

-Raga Malkauns in therapy shows that various laya (tempos) of Malkauns have different effects on high blood pressure and aid to raise low blood pressure.
+Malkauns in therapy shows that various laya (tempos) of Malkauns have different effects on high blood pressure and aid to raise low blood pressure.
 In Indian Culture, Malkauns affects the Nabhi or Manipura Chakra and is often said to evoke a state of intense tranquillity.

 The Nabhi Chakra is situated behind the navel and it is said that when consciousness has reached the Manipura Chakra , we have overcome the negative aspects of Svadhishthana Chakra (located right below Manipura Chakra).
 There are many virtues of the Manipura Chakra such as knowledge, clarity, self-confidence, bliss and wisdom.
 The Manipura Chakra greatly supports good health and assists us in overcoming many illnesses.
 When the energy of this Chakra flows freely, the effect is like that of a power station supplying strength, vitality and balance.

-In Malkauns, all five swaras are used to start and end melodies on so evoking a tense balance that swings you in many directions all at the same time, a balancing act between all points of the scale like a quantum observer watching from a distance while the universe unfolds.
+In Raag Malkauns, all five swaras are used to start and end melodies on so evoking a tense balance that swings you in many directions all at the same time, a balancing act between all points of the scale like a quantum observer watching from a distance while the universe unfolds.
 Though this raga has comparatively few rules it is still regarded as one of the hardest to master.

 Legendary performance & Bollywood songs using Raag Malkauns